Google Trends, Python, ahrefs

 We now at the last step!
 Great job so far!

 All that is left is to print out the keyword, in case you forgot, and to print out the final dataframe.
-For that we’ll make use of that extension we added in the beginning.
-We feel the Datatable() the final dataframe and bingo!
+For that we’ll make use of the extension we added in the beginning.
+We feel the Datatable() is the final dataframe and bingo!
 Feel free to adjust the rows per page value (Google usually returns 15-20 rows) and if you want numbered rows on the left change include_index to True.
 If you aren’t using Google Colab or aren’t using the data_table module, go to the alternative code below.

 print("For Keyword: " + kw_list[0])